 With appropriate medical approval, NARA provides respiration monitors or apnoea alarms, and other medical equipment for use in the home, together with suitable ongoing support through our Community Care Programme (or palliative care where necessary).
-Our 24 hour helpline is available to provide help, information and advice to patients and other members of the family, or carers.
+Our 24-hour helpline is available to provide help, information and advice to patients and other members of the family, or carers.
 Where possible, we try and put `like for like` parents in contact with each other so they may share thoughts that can make them feel so isolated.
 This has been greatly helped with the help of social media i.e. Facebook and Twitter, where mums (and dads) can share their concerns and experiences with ‘like-minded’ people, make friends, and just know that they are not ‘alone’.

-Our equipment alarms should a baby stop breathing allowing the parent, or carer for the child to give whatever action is necessary.
+As with the MR10 this new equipment alarms should a baby stop breathing allowing the parent, or carer for the child to give whatever action is necessary.
 In extreme cases resuscitation is required.
 It is therefore paramount that any person having charge of the baby for a sustained period of time is taught proper method.
 We suggest that a ‘hands on’ course with local Red Cross, St. John`s Ambulance, or maybe your local surgery, is taken.

-We do not suggest that the use of this equipment guarantees the life of a baby.
+We do not suggest that the use of any of this equipment guarantees the life of a baby.
 However, it will give every opportunity of assisting when needed.
 Many parents we have helped over the years have expressed the ‘peace of mind’ the equipment has given.

 To get in touch with our medical team, please email firstname.lastname@example.org, or phone our office – 01604 494960.